 In some cases, frustrating conditions may lead parties to agree to termination, such as government regulations over which they have no control.
 Without those conditions, both sides would otherwise have honored their obligations and then discharged the contract at their agreed upon time.

 While contracts are usually legally binding documents, there are times when parties can be released from their contractual duties.
 Although there's a fine line of distinction between contract discharge and termination, knowing the difference is helpful if you ever need to get out of an agreement.
 Consulting with an expert in contract law can clarify things if you have any questions about an agreement you entered into.

 If you need to know how to explain discharge of contract, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.